GfSE/SpecIF/documentation/06_SpecIF_Model-Integration_Guide.md

 1. A forking exclusive or inclusive gateway is transformed to an FMC:Actor plus an FMC:Event per outgoing path.
 1. Interestingly enough, in BPMN the name and other information are properties of _dataObjectReference_ resp. _dataStoreReference_ (rather than _dataObject_ or _dataStore_).
 Also the associations point to the references.
 Therefore, the references are transformed and the dcterms:type is anyways set to _dataObject_ resp. _dataStore_.
 1. A messageFlow between different processes is transformed to a dataObject with SpecIF:writes and SpecIF:reads statements connecting to the sending resp. receiving process steps or events.
+1. Currently a group is not represented as a SpecIF model-element, because some widely used BPMN modelers do not indicate in the BPMN-XML representation, which activities or other are contained.
+Thus, a group is without semantic value and therefore omitted.
+The diagram could be a graphically analyzed to identify any contained elements, of course.

 ### Statements

 At present, the following statements are derived from BPMN diagrams, where the _statement terms_ (_predicates_) are highlighted in _italics_:
 - diagram _SpecIF:shows_ model-element
+- process _SpecIF:contains_ lane
-- task _SpecIF:reads_ data
+- activity _SpecIF:reads_ data ('dataInputAssociation')
-- task _SpecIF:writes_ data
+- activity _SpecIF:writes_ data ('dataOutputAssociation')
+- activity _SpecIF:precedes_ activity ('sequenceFlow')
+- event _SpecIF:triggers_ activity ('outgoing' with respect to the event)
+- activity _SpecIF:signals_ event ('incoming' with respect to the event)
-- ...
+- annotation _SpecIF:refersTo_ model-element

 Where:
-- 'model-element' is one of ['FMC:Actor', 'FMC:State', 'FMC:Event']
+- 'model-element' is one of [ 'FMC:Actor', 'FMC:State', 'FMC:Event' ]
-- 'task' is ..
+- 'activity' is one of [ task, manualTask, userTask, scriptTask, serviceTask, sendTask, receiveTask, callActivity, transaction, subProcess ], thus an FMC:Actor
-- 'data' is one of []
+- 'data' is one of [ dataObjectReference, dataStoreReference ], thus a FMC:State

-_{ToDo}_

 ### Example

-The following excerpt from BPMN-XML representing a task and a sequenceFlow:
+The following excerpt from BPMN-XML representing an activity and a sequenceFlow:
 ```
     <bpmn:userTask id="Activity_0spdj4v" name="Drink a beer">
       <bpmn:incoming>Flow_0ze546v</bpmn:incoming>